-In order to create your own luck you must first understand what luck is.
-I believe Luck is simply when the preparation you do on yourself or your business aligns with the right opportunities.
+In order to create your own luck, you must first understand what luck is.
+I believe Luck is simply when the preparation you do for yourself or your business aligns with the right opportunities.
 This preparation can be gaining knowledge, skills, resources or strategy.
 Alternatively, it can be as simple as enhancing the systems within your practice so that you are functioning as well as can be expected.
-Without this preparation you will not be able to highlight the opportunities and thus will not be able to see them.
+Without this preparation, you will not be able to highlight the opportunities and thus will not be able to see them.
 It always amazes me whenever I am called upon to consult for dental practices how many opportunities have gone amiss.

 Therefore preparing your practice with optimal strategies can help you to create the opportunities you need to become successful.

 Those of you who have run your business for some time will know that it is simply impossible to control and do everything and make everything go right for you all the time.
 It’s just not possible, in good times or bad.
 This is especially true for dentists.
 We are not just selling a “product” manufactured by another company as retailers do.
 As dentists, we are the manufacturer, the retailer and the customer relations people of all that we service.
 Therefore since our jobs are multifactorial in nature, things can get on top of you and start to become overwhelming.